-We share 25 different KPI calculations you can use in your business to help you measure your performance.
+Here, we share 25 different KPI calculations you can use in your business to help you measure your performance.

 These are grouped below in 4 key areas of business (click on images below to access and download KPI calculation worksheet packs).

-Our top 10 KPIs to track in your business
+Our Top Ten KPIs to track are:

-(If calculations are not provided below, you will find them in the download packs above)
+(NB: If calculations are not provided below, you will find them in the download packs above)

 Lifetime value of a client (LTV)